DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/quickstart-catelogy.md

 - How to adjust the vmstorage disk, please refer to: [vmstorge disk expansion](../../best-practice/modify-vms-disk.md).

-Since DCE 5.0 supports the management of multicloud and multi-clusters, insight-agent has also completed part of the verification.
+Since DCE 5.0 supports the management of multicloud and multiclusters, insight-agent has also completed part of the verification.
 Due to the conflict of monitoring components, there will be problems installing insight-agent in DCE 4.0 clusters and Openshift 4.x clusters.
 If you encounter For the same problem, please refer to the following documents:

 - [Installing insight-agent on DCE 4.0.x](../../faq/install-agentindce.md)
 - [Installing insight-agent on Openshift 4.x](../../faq/install-agent-on-ocp.md)